KSRTC cancels some bus trips to B'luru from Hassan, Mysuru

 According to the authorities, the KSRTC is suffering huge losses due to lack of passengers to Bengaluru.
 It costs Rs 37 per km whereas the present income is Rs 30.
 It has become difficult for the authorities to invest on diesel, spare parts and other services.
 Hassan KSRTC is suffering loss of Rs 10 lakh to Rs 12 lakh a day and nearly Rs 3 crore per month.

 According to Hassan divisional controller M R Anil Kumar, the service of a few red buses were suspended due to lack of passengers.
 The services of fast service buses remain normal.
 The passengers largely depend on train and cars to travel between Bengaluru and Hassan, according to him.
-More buses will ply on holidays and on special occasions.
+More buses will ply on holidays and on special occasions, he said.

 Delhi Assembly Elections 2020 | Get the latest updates, constituency-wise results & analysis only on DeccanHerald.com